MirielCH/Navi/README.md

 ## Commands

-Navi uses slash commands but also supports some text commands.
+Navi uses both slash and text commands.
+Use `/help` for an overview.
 Default prefix for text commands is `navi ` and is changeable in `/settings server`.
-Use `/help` for an overview.

 ## Dev commands